Cybervault-1/cybersecurity-portfolio1/02-splunk-siem-lab/case-03-failed-logins-spike/README.md

 | sort -count
 ```

-**Why this query:**
+**What this does and why:**
-Grouping failures by source IP confirms whether this is a single
+Grouping all failed logins by source IP confirms whether the attack came
-targeted attacker or a distributed attack from multiple sources.
-A single IP responsible for failures across all accounts is definitive
+from one place or many.
+This matters because a single IP responsible for
+failures across all accounts rules out the possibility that these were
-proof of an automated spray tool rather than coincidental user mistakes.

-**What pattern to expect:**
-A password spray attack originates from one IP — the attacker's machine
-running an automated spray tool.
-Random user mistakes would come from
-many different IPs.

-**Finding:**
-All 18 failed login attempts across 9 different user accounts originated
+just random user mistakes happening at the same time.
+It can only be
+explained by one automated tool targeting every account.

+**What was found:**
-exclusively from IP address 192.168.1.77.
-Not a single failed login came
+Every single one of the 18 failed login attempts came from 192.168.1.77.
-from any other IP address.
-One IP targeting 9 accounts simultaneously is
+Not one failure in the dataset came from any other IP address.
+One source
-statistically impossible as random user behaviour — confirming this was
-an automated attack tool.
+hitting nine different accounts in the same time window is impossible to
+explain as normal behaviour.
+The screenshot below confirms this finding.

-![Figure 4 — All 18 failed attempts confirmed as originating from single
+![All 18 failed attempts confirmed as originating from a single
-IP 192.168.1.77](screenshots/04-attacking-ip.png)
+IP address 192.168.1.77](screenshots/04-attacking-ip.png)

-**Figure 4** eliminates any possibility of this being coincidental
-activity.
-A single IP responsible for all failures across all accounts
-is definitive confirmation of an automated password spray attack.

 ---

 ### Step 5 — Trace Lateral Movement
-Successful logins using jsmith's compromised credentials were isolated
-and sorted chronologically to trace the attacker's movement across
-the network after the initial breach.

 **Query used:**
 ```